RobEMatthews/ModernWebDev/README.md

 # TEAM: Robbie Matthews, Sam Sikkink

+## The SportEventTracker allows for seamless recording of one's memorable moments.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).